-- 1. Your permit to carry a concealed handgun must be carried along with valid identification whenever the handgun is being carried concealed. - When approached or addressed by any officer, you must disclose the fact that you have a valid concealed handgun permit and inform the officer that you are in possession of a concealed handgun.
+- 1. Your permit to carry a concealed handgun must be carried along with valid identification whenever the handgun is being carried concealed. - 2.
+When approached or addressed by any officer, you must disclose the fact that you have a valid concealed handgun permit and inform the officer that you are in possession of a concealed handgun.
 You should not attempt to draw or display either your weapon or your permit for the officer unless and until he/she directs you to do so.
 Your hands are to be kept in plain view and you are not to make any sudden movements. - 3.
 At the request of any law enforcement officer, you must display both the permit and valid identification. - 4.
 You may not, with or without a permit, carry a concealed weapon while consuming alcohol or while alcohol or any substance, controlled or otherwise, is in your blood unless the substance was obtained legally and taken in therapeutically appropriate amounts. - 5.
 You must notify the sheriff who issued your permit of any address change within thirty (30) days of the change of address. - 6.
 If a permit is lost or destroyed, you must notify the sheriff who issued the permit and you may receive a duplicate permit by submitting a notarized statement to that effect, along with the required fee.
 Do not carry a handgun without it. - 7.
 Even with a permit, you may not carry a concealed handgun in the following areas: - a.
 Any law enforcement or correctional facility; - b.
-Any space occupied by state or federal employees; - c.
+Any space occupied by State or federal employees; - c.
 Any premises where the carrying of a concealed handgun is prohibited by the posting of a statement by the controller of the premises; - d.
-Educational property; - e.
-Areas of assemblies, parades, funerals, or demonstrations; - f.
-Places where alcoholic beverages are sold and consumed; - g.
-State occupied property; - h.
-Any state or federal courthouse; - i.
-Any area prohibited by federal law;
+Public educational property, however a permittee may secure a handgun in a locked vehicle; - e.
+Areas of assemblies or demonstrations; - f.
+State occupied property; - g.
+Any State or federal courthouse; - h.
+Any area prohibited by federal law; - i.
+Any local government building if the local government has adopted an ordinance and posted signs prohibiting the carrying of concealed weapons.

-- j.
-Any local government building if the local government has adopted an ordinance and posted signs prohibiting the carrying of concealed weapons. - 8.
-If you are in a vehicle and stopped by a law enforcement officer, you should put both hands on the steering wheel, announce you are in possession of a concealed handgun and state where you have it concealed, and that you are in possession of a permit.
+8. If you are in a vehicle and stopped by a law enforcement officer, you should put both hands on the steering wheel, announce you are in possession of a concealed handgun and state where you have it concealed, and that you are in possession of a permit.
 Do not remove your hands from the wheel until instructed to do so by the officer.